awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-pre-token-generation.md

 Because Amazon Cognito invokes this trigger before token generation, you can customize identity token claims\.

-You can use this AWS Lambda trigger to customize an identity token before Amazon Cognito generates it\.
+You can use this Lambda trigger to customize an identity token before Amazon Cognito generates it\.
 You can use this trigger to add new claims, update claims, or suppress claims in the identity token\.
 To use this feature, associate a Lambda function from the Amazon Cognito user pools console or update your user pool through the AWS Command Line Interface \(AWS CLI\)\.

 You can't modify the following claims:
 + `acr`